conflux-fans/Conflux-Development-Kit/README.md

 - How to configure the rpc port and data storage path of your own node: https://forum.conflux.fun/t/how-to-configure-the-rpc-port-and-data-storage-path-of-your-own-node/5927

 - reference：Conflux docking Q&A: https://shimo.im/docs/KlkKVPllv9T2bZqd
+- The first Infura-like API access service on the Conflux network is in the limited time public test: https://mp.weixin.qq.com/s/S_3BllKl_1ahTDA2v1gEAQ